Bacon is one food that is surprisingly and obscurely healthy.

 Let’s also not forget that cooking bacon in the oven is mess-free and splatter-free.
 An awesome win for people like me who like the lazy approach to cooking!

-Hope next time you have a breakfast, you can truly enjoy your bacon, the backed bacon, guilt-free.
+I hope next time you have breakfast, you can truly enjoy your bacon, the backed bacon, guilt-free.